Frances Bodkin

-Frances "Fran" Bodkin (born 1937) is an Australian botanist and Dharawal elder.
+Frances "Fran" Bodkin (born 1937 in Darlinghurst) is an Australian botanist and Dharawal elder.
+In the 1970s, she helped establish the Australian Botanic Garden Mount Annan near Sydney at a former meeting site of Indigenous people.

 She is the author of Encyclopaedia Botanica: The Essential Reference Guide to Native and Exotic Plants in Australia (1986).
-In the 1970s, she helped establish the Australian Botanic Garden Mount Annan near Sydney at a former meeting site of Indigenous people.
+More recently, she compiled the Dharawal Pharmacopeia, an on-line catalogue of native plants and their medicinal uses by aboriginal people.

-Frances was cultural consultant on Jasmin Sheppard's production Macq for Bangarra Dance Company in 2013.
+Bodkin was cultural consultant on Jasmin Sheppard's production of Macq for Bangarra Dance Theatre in 2013.

 In 2017, Bodkin received a UWS Community Award and in 2019, she was nominated for a Landcare Australia land management award.
+On 5 March 2024, Transport for NSW named the first Parramatta-class ferry after her.